tecnocrata/tecnocrata/README.md

 ### Hi there 👋

-I am a Bolivian software engineer who loves technology.
-I have been programming for as long as I can remember.
-I am a C# veteran and dedicate many hours to Javascript/Node.js, Python, and Rust.
-I have become increasingly committed to AWS and am passionate about artificial intelligence.
-I firmly believe that machines will rule us one day, and I will be there to help them do it! 😄
+I am a proud Bolivian software engineer with an enduring passion for technology.
+Programming has been a part of my life for as long as I can remember.
+Over the years, I have honed my expertise in C#, while dedicating countless hours to mastering JavaScript/Node.js, Python, and Rust.
+My commitment to AWS continues to grow, and I am deeply enthusiastic about artificial intelligence—an area I firmly believe will shape the future.
+When machines eventually take the lead, I’ll be ready to lend them a hand! 😄

-I also contribute to various community projects and love to share my knowledge.
-So, if you need any help, please don't hesitate to contact me.
+Beyond my professional pursuits, I actively contribute to various community projects and take great joy in sharing my knowledge.
+If you ever need assistance, please don’t hesitate to reach out—I’m always happy to help!

 - 🤔 I have an outdated [blog](https://geeks.ms/eortuno/)
 - ⚡ I also write in [Substack](https://techie.substack.com/) from time to time.